Conservative Success is based on two things: You forgetting their sorry history, and swallowing down these whoppers!

 So the founding fathers extremely wisely chose to create a wholly secular government and society, where the religions would be allowed to freely, and hopefully peaceably, coexist.
 In the new America you had the right to be an Anglican or a Quaker or a Catholic or a Muslim or a Hindu or a deist or an atheist.
 This concept is called "freedom of religion."
 Or it could likewise be defined as "freedom from religion," if you so choose.
 Either way you want to parse it, it is a fundamental aspect of the concept of freedom itself.

 The very idea that America used to be more religious is also false.
 Church membership as a percent of the population peaked in the 1980s, and we are still a more religious nation than were those early Americans.
 During the Revolutionary War period only about a fifth of the population were church members.
 That had grown to about a third by the time of the Civil War.
-Today about two-thirds of the population are church members.
-That figure is dwindling.
+Today about two-thirds of the population are church members, but most churches are losing members.
 The "non-churched" (or "nones") - that is people who do not go to church - is the fastest growing segment of the population, now standing at about 20 percent of the population.
-If we keep going at this rate soon we'll be right back to the level of religiosity of those beloved patriots!
+If we keep going at this rate soon we'll be right back to the level of religiosity of those beloved first patriots!

 So a Christian America was never created, nor remotely intended, by the founding fathers... and the idea that the original Americans were more religious is another myth.